gobolinux/Documentation/content/Commands/NamingConventions.md

 Note that NamingConventions is part of the `Scripts` package.
 You can find in the `bin/` subdirectory there.

-Here are some usage examples; note that presently NamingConventions appears to prefer only the program name, so if you have a full remote URL, make sure to only pass the name of the program towards NamingConventions.
+Here are some usage examples; note that presently `NamingConventions` appears to prefer only the program name, so if you have a full remote URL, make sure to only pass the name of the program towards `NamingConventions`.

 ```fish
 NamingConventions glib => GLib